Siyolise21/Web-dev-POE-19-11-2025/README.md

 -on the 17th of november 2025 i added more CSS style design to make the website much more eye catching and comfortable in terms of colours to acomodate ephileptic users no flashing colours.

+-on the 18th of november 2025 i then edited my enquiry.html page because it would not display the message box.